Nickersoft/tylernickerson.com/src/content/experience/udacity.md

   - name: Georges Boris
     title: Tech Lead
     image: "georges.jpg"
-    text: "Tyler is an amazing software engineer - with sharp and updated tech skills, a clinic eye for design and UX, and always puts business needs first when developing a new feature.
-We were on the forefront of the growth team in this hyper growth company and he was an essential part in making that team work even in such demanding circumstances."
+    text: "Tyler is an amazing software engineer - with sharp tech skills, a clinic eye for design and UX, and always puts business needs first when developing a new feature.
+We were on the forefront of the growth team in this hyper growth company and he was an essential part in making that team work."
   - name: Rehan Alam
     title: Software Engineer
     image: "rehan.jpg"